 Rain Books have sent out the first round of press releases for my forthcoming release 'Glastonbury'.
 As they are in Canada I'm not familiar with the publications they use over there, but they have sent me a list of newspapers they have sent the release to in the UK, which includes 'The Times'.
 I'm impressed by the long list of newspapers around the country that they have submitted the release to.
 This is what they've said about it:

-review of The Fiction Class by Susan Breen at
+Book Review - The Fiction Class by Susan Breen

 Whether you are having a table at the back of the room while speaking, doing a book signing, or trying to get stores to carry your book up on their counter, good display items can make the difference between a "yes" and a "no." Both the store owner's response and also the buyer.